The 20 Best Cerebellar Degeneration Doctors Near Me in Washington, DC

 English, Spanish

 Dr. Pedro S. Buarque de Macedo is a neurologist affiliated with Sibley Memorial Hospital, as well as an assistant clinical professor of neurology at Georgetown University School of Medicine and an assistant clinical professor of physician assistant studies at George Washington University School of Medicine.
 He is also an adjunct assistant professor of clinical psychology at the Chicago School of Professional Psychology.
 He practices out of Washington Medical Group in Washington, D.C.
 Dr. Buarque de Macedo has an expertise in behavioral neurology, headaches, chronic pain, closed head injury and neurorehabilitation.
 Dr. Buarque de Macedo earned his undergraduate degree from Catholic University and his medical degree from the University of Maryland School of Medicine.
 He completed an internship in internal medicine at George Washington University Medical Center and a residency in neurology at Georgetown University and the Washington Veterans Administration Medical Center, where he served as chief resident.
 Dr. Buarque de Macedo is a member of the American Academy of Neurology and the American Headache Society.
 Dr. De Macedo is rated as an Experienced provider by MediFind in the treatment of Cerebellar Degeneration.
-His top areas of expertise are Familial Dysautonomia, Migraine with Brainstem Aura, Cerebellar Degeneration, and Migraine.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Familial Dysautonomia, Migraine with Brainstem Aura, Cerebellar Degeneration, and Migraine.
+Dr. De Macedo is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Cerebellar Degeneration